Vlad Drăculea (manga)

 Vlad Drăculea (ヴラド・ドラクラ, Vurado Dorakura) is a Japanese manga series written and illustrated by Akiyo Ohkubo based on the historical figure of Vlad the Impaler.
-It has been serialized in Enterbrain's seinen manga magazine Harta since May 2017, with its chapters collected in nine tankōbon volumes as of November 2025.
+It has been serialized in Enterbrain's seinen manga magazine Harta since May 2017, with its chapters collected in ten tankōbon volumes as of July 2026.

+Plot

+Explores the life of Vlad III as he rises up into a feared monarch and defender of his land.

 Publication

 Written and illustrated by Akiyo Ohkubo, Vlad Drăculea started in Enterbrain's seinen manga magazine Harta on May 15, 2017.
 Enterbrain has collected its chapters into individual tankōbon volumes.
 The first volume was released on February 15, 2018.
-As of November 14, 2025, nine volumes have been released.
+As of July 15, 2026, ten volumes have been released.

 In France, the manga is licensed by Soleil.